Sumire Natsu

 Natsuki Urabe (卜部夏紀, Urabe Natsuki) is a Japanese professional wrestler, better known by her ring name Sumire Natsu (夏すみれ, Natsu Sumire).
 She is currently part of the freelance group "Nomads".

-Sumire is best known for her time in World Wonder Ring Stardom, where she was apart of the Oedo Tai stable.
+Sumire is best known for her time in World Wonder Ring Stardom, where she was a part of the Oedo Tai stable.
 She is also known in Seadlinnng and Pro Wrestling Wave in the independent scene.

 Professional wrestling career

 Pro Wrestling Wave (2013–2017)

 On February 13, 2013, Urabe passed the Pro Wrestling Wave's auditions to become an official member of the promotion.
 On October 30, Urabe had her first match when she faced Kana in a losing effort.

 On January 5, 2014, Urabe changed her name to Sumire Natsu, where she unsuccessfully challenged Rina Yamashita.
 On August 31, 2017, Natsu left Wave.